 - squirt of oil

-- teaspoon of vanilla sugar or some drops vanilla extract
+- 2-3 teaspoons of vanilla sugar or a cap of vanilla extract

 Take a large bowl and sieve the flour through so you remove any possible lumps.
 Add the egg and the milk and whisk until all the lumps are gone.
 Add on the vanilla sugar or vanilla extract, the oil and the salt and mix well.

 Put a pan on a high heat, and melt a little butter in it, enough to cover the full base of the pan.
 Before adding on a ladle of batter, just enough to cover the base of the pan, make sure your pan is piping hot.
 Once the underside is set and lightly browned, turn over the pancake with a wide spatula.
 If you’re not a novice, you can also try to flip the pancake over.
 Allow the other side to brown lightly and you are done.